-DOE remains committed to continued reductions in the use of regulated ozone-depleting substances and, where possible, replacing them with materials reported to have less ozonedepleting potential.
-For example, DOE has committed to replacing Class I refrigeration appliances at all DOE installations if the appliances were installed before 1984, contain ozone-depleting substances, and have cooling capacities of 150 tons or greater, except in certain cases where replacement is not economical and will not benefit the environment.
+DOE remains committed to continued reductions in the use of regulated ozone-depleting substances and, where possible, replacing them with materials reported to have less ozone-depleting potential.
+For example, DOE has committed to replacing Class Irefrigeration appliances at all DOE installations if the appliances were installed before 1984, contain ozone-depleting substances, and have cooling capacities of 150 tons or greater, except in certain cases where replacement is not economical and will not benefit the environment.
 All units meeting this criterion at ETTP, ORNL, and Y-12 have been evaluated and replaced, except for seven units located at ORNL.
-These seven units serve facilities that have either adequate backup capacity or no continuing funded mission.
-The units will be decommissioned as funding and circumstances allow.
+Six of these units have been or will be decommissioned.
+Due to a change in facility status, one chiller will be replaced.